Policy 9200 – Student Discipline

 Policy Document

-I. Policy Statement
+I. Policy Value Statement

-The Howard County Board of Education is committed to providing a safe, engaging, and supportive school environment.
-The Board believes that the teaching of expected school behaviors is the shared responsibility of Howard County Public Schools (HCPSS) staff, parents, and community members.
-The Board believes in an environment where clear expectations for appropriate behaviors are communicated, appropriate behavior is taught, and inappropriate behaviors are addressed in a manner that is conducive to learning.
+The Board of Education of Howard County (Board) is committed to providing a safe, engaging, and supportive school environment where all students feel a sense of belonging.
+The Board believes that the teaching of expected school behaviors is the shared responsibility of Howard County Public Schools (HCPSS) employees, parents, and community members.
+The Board believes that clear expectations for positive behaviors must be communicated, taught, modeled, and nurtured.
+Inappropriate behaviors should be addressed in a manner that is conducive to learning.
+The Board expects the use of a continuum of behavioral supports and interventions to meet students’ varied behavioral, emotional, and developmental needs.
+This includes positive and preventative strategies, educative and responsive strategies.

 II.
 Purpose